Skip to main content

 Kilobits (Kb) to Bytes (B) Converter

-Enter your Kilobits (Kb) value to convert to Bytes (B).
+Type your storage value in the input field to find Bytes (B) equivalent of your Kilobit (Kb) value.
 1 Kb = 125 B, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Kilobits to Bytes